risc0/risc0-foundry-template/README.md

 ```

 ### Configuring Bonsai for Eth Waterloo
 If you're at Eth Waterloo and want to run your proofs on Bonsai, complete [the form here](https://forms.gle/Ships93xqY4c8zA37) to request an API key.
-If you haven't received a key within a few hours drop a message in the [RISC Zero discord](https://discord.gg/risczero) *#waterloo* channel.
+If you haven't received a key within a few hours drop a message in the [RISC Zero discord](https://discord.gg/risczero) **#eth-waterloo** channel.

 To prove in `bonsai` mode, two additional environment variables are required
 ```bash